valetnat/f-statistics-bot/README.md

 # 📈 Football Statistics Bot
-️This is a template of [Telegram Bot API](https://core.telegram.org/bots/api/) that provides users with match schedules and historical matches, livescore, standings and other comprehensive Football statistics from [sportmonks.com](https://docs.sportmonks.com/football/welcome/getting-started/) written in [Python v3.10](https://docs.python.org/3.10/) using [aiogram](https://docs.aiogram.dev/en/latest/), [mySQL](https://dev.mysql.com/doc/).
+️This is a template of [Telegram Bot](https://core.telegram.org/bots/api/) that provides users with match schedules and retrospective match data, livescores, standings and other comprehensive Football statistics from [sportmonks.com](https://docs.sportmonks.com/football/welcome/getting-started/).
+The Bot is written in [Python v3.10](https://docs.python.org/3.10/) using [aiogram](https://docs.aiogram.dev/en/latest/), [mySQL](https://dev.mysql.com/doc/).

 ## Navigation
   * [What can it do?](#what-can-it-do?)